isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/exchange-online-archiving-service-description/compliance-and-security-features.md

 ### <a name="encryption-smime-and-pgp"></a>Criptografia: S/MIME e PGP

-Arquivamento do Exchange Online irá armazenar mensagens de Secure/Multipurpose Internet Mail Extensions (S/MIME).
-Entretanto, Arquivamento do Exchange Online não hospeda S/MIME funções ou hospedar as chaves públicas, nem fornecer repositório chave, gerenciamento de chave ou serviços de diretório chave porque todos estes serviços anexar para a infra-estrutura do Exchange no local.
+Exchange Online Archiving will store Secure/Multipurpose Internet Mail Extensions (S/MIME) messages.
+However, Exchange Online Archiving does not host S/MIME functions or host the public keys, nor does it provide key repository, key management, or key directory services because all of these services attach to the on-premises Exchange infrastructure.

 Semelhantemente, Arquivamento do Exchange Online armazena mensagens que são criptografadas usando soluções de terceiros do lado do cliente como o PGP.

 ### <a name="information-rights-management"></a>Gerenciamento de Direitos de Informação

-O Arquivamento do Exchange Online não oferece serviços hospedados de IRM (Gerenciamento de Direitos de Informação), mas os administradores podem usar o AD RMS (Active Directory Rights Management Services) local com o Exchange Online.
-Se um servidor AD RMS for implantado, o Outlook poderá se comunicar diretamente com o servidor, permitindo que os usuários redijam e leiam mensagens protegidas pelo AD RMS.
-Se estiver configurada a interoperabilidade entre o servidor do AD RMS e o ambiente do Exchange no local, os usuários será capazes de compor e ler mensagens protegidas por IRM.
+Exchange Online Archiving does not provide hosted Information Rights Management (IRM) services, but administrators can use on-premises Active Directory Rights Management Services (AD RMS).
+If an AD RMS server is deployed, Outlook can communicate directly with that server, enabling users to compose and read IRM-protected messages.
+If interoperability between the AD RMS server and the on-premises Exchange environment is configured, users will be able to compose and read IRM-protected messages.

 #### <a name="support-for-irm-in-outlook-on-the-web"></a>Suporte para IRM no Outlook na Web